adilaijazchohan/adilaijazchohan/README.md

-# Adil Aijaz Chohan
+# Adil Chohan

 **Founder & CEO of [Techriv](https://techriv.com) · AI SaaS Entrepreneur & Engineer**

-I'm Adil Aijaz Chohan (also known as Adil Chohan) — a technical founder building AI SaaS products and the company behind them.
+I'm Adil Chohan (also known as Adil Aijaz) — a technical founder building AI SaaS products and the company behind them.
 I started Techriv to build AI-native software the right way, and I stay close to the code: I architect the systems I ship, from LLM pipelines to the interfaces people actually use.
 7+ years turning ideas into products that reach real users and drive real revenue.

 ### What I'm building